telenordigital/connect-android-sdk/README.md

 #### Keeping track of the login state

-The Connect SDK contains the `ConnectTokensStateTracker` class, which exposes the current login state of the user.
+The Connect SDK contains the `ConnectTokensStateTracker` class, which tracks the login state of the user.
 This is useful for handling UI changes in your app based on the login state of the user.